andremoreira1/andremoreira1/README.md

 ### About me
-I'm a {QA Enginner} developer at Base2 in Belo Horizonte, Brazil
+I'm a {QA Enginner} developer at Avenue Code in Belo Horizonte, Brazil

 - [Website](https://andremoreira.dev/) 💻 - Working on it.